A second letter responding to a reader’s query about miracles and our critique of the Bethel network. See the first letter here.

 So, in one sense, we might indeed say that Jesus’ signs were not that different from those done by any other man of God.
 Did Jesus speak God’s words by the Spirit?
 So did the prophets.
 Did Jesus raise the dead and heal from a distance?
 So did Elisha.
 Did Jesus multiply food?
 So did Elijah.
 Did Jesus walk on water?
 Moses divided the sea.

 The works that Jesus did weren’t just works of the Spirit, they were potent signs of who he is.

 And yet when we look closer, there are big differences.
-The works that Jesus did weren’t just works of the Spirit, they were potent signs of who he is.
-So, when he calms the wind and waves, the disciples don’t say, “wow what a great display of spiritual power.
+The works that Jesus did weren’t just works of the Spirit, they were potent signs of who he was (and is).
+So, when he calmed the wind and waves, the disciples didn’t say, “wow what a great display of spiritual power.
 How can I do that too?”
 Instead:

 … they were filled with great fear and said to one another, “Who then is this, that even the wind and the sea obey him?”
 (Mark 4:41)

 That was the right question.
 And the answer, if they knew their Old Testament, should have been pretty clear: